 Paycheck Calculator and W-4 Creator

-Why is this W-4 so complicated?
-What should you enter, how will effect your paycheck and next tax return?
+hy is this W-4 so complicated?
+What do I enter where?
+How will this affect my paycheck and next tax return?

 The generic design of the

 Form W-4 does not give you the actual tax withholding amount.
 This Taxpert paycheck calculator is an integrated calculator that also creates a W-4 Form based on your pay period paycheck.
 Thus, you can easily manage your IRS tax withholding based on your paycheck and make adjustment as needed.

 At the end of the paycheck calculator, the tool will layout steps on how to increase or decrease your per period federal tax withholding.
 You might ask yourself: how do you know if you should increase or decrease your per paycheck tax withholding?

 We suggest you lean on your latest tax return to make educated withholding changes.
 For example, if you

 received a tax refund, e.g. $1,400, take that refund amount and divide it by the number of months remaining this year (if we are in May, you would have 7 months left (June - December): $1,400 divided by 7 = $200.
 Let's call this the refund based adjust amount.
 Then, look at your last paycheck's tax withholding amount, e.g. $250, and subtract the refund adjust amount from that: $250 minus $200 = $50.
 That result is the tax withholding amount you should aim for when you use this tool, in this example, $50.
 Paycheck based W-4 Estimator, Creator